tebelorg/TLE/README.md

 - first row labelling the header fields desired in the output
 - second row specifying which column in input to grab data
-- UPPER, LOWER, TITLE, SENTENCE text case formatting
+- UPPER, LOWER, TITLE, SENTENCE case formatting for text

 For database input, provide input file in below format for script to autoload